Brie Larson Makes MCU History With Her ‘Captain Marvel’ Debut

 Directed by Anna Boden and Ryan Fleck (the Half Nelson team who also wrote the script), Captain Marvel stars Brie Larson as Carol Danvers, a United States Air Force pilot who turns into the titular superhero after an alien device mutates her DNA, making her “as powerful a character as [Marvel has] ever put in a movie.”
 On Wednesday, Larson, along with Entertainment Weekly, revealed her outfit.
 (It’s maybe not internet breaking-worthy, but it still looks pretty good.)

 Captain Marvel sidesteps the traditional origin-story template, and when it begins, Carol already has her powers.
 She’s left her earthly life behind to join an elite Kree military team called Starforce, led by Jude Law’s enigmatic commander.
 But before long, Carol finds herself back on Earth with new questions about her past.
-And she’s got a formidable enemy in the form of the [shape-shifting] Skrulls.
+And she’s got a formidable enemy in the form of [shape-shifting] Skrulls.
 (Via)

 Also along for the ride are Samuel L. Jackson and Lee Pace returning as Nick Fury and Ronan the Accuser (good on them for not being dead), Jude Law as Mar-Vell, Djimon Hounsou, and Ben Mendelsohn as Skrull leader Talos.